bshalem/sge/README.md

     "id": ["1"],
   },
 ```
-The initial version of the dataset contains 50 short stories.
+The initial version of the dataset contains 50 short stories, ten for each supported genre.

 # Download SGE
 The single file to download the entire data is [prompt_story.json](prompt_story.json).